Woodstock First Nation

-The Woodstock First Nation are a Maliseet First Nation located in the Canadian Province of New Brunswick.
+The Woodstock First Nation are a Wolastoqiyik First Nation located in the Canadian Province of New Brunswick.
 They have an Indian reserve: Woodstock 23.
 It runs The Brothers 18 jointly with other First Nations.

+Media

+On October 19, 2023 the Canadian Radio-television and Telecommunications Commission approved an application by Skigin Radio Incorporated to operate a low-power, Indigenous (Type B Native) FM radio station in Woodstock First Nation, New Brunswick on the frequency of 107.7 MHz.

 Economy

 Carleton Enterprise, a member of the Canada Business Network, is responsible for economic development.